Including a Christmas dinner shopping list

 Make any leftover meals the next day, and freeze any you aren’t going to use this week.

-Leftovers we made out of our Christmas day dinner are:
+This would work great with our leftovers we made out of our Christmas day dinner:

 Baked Turkey Pesto Alfredo